 The evidence for checklists is overwhelming and yet many industries have not adopted them.
 A popular example these days is with surgeons.
 Again, it’s a group of highly educated, experienced people who complete similar, routine tasks every working day of their lives.
 Yet, the New England Journal of Medicine published evidence this year that implementing surgical checklists reduced patient mortality rates by half and patient injuries by a third.
 The British Medical Journal published a similar study.
 In a small business, checklists can be applied to every department from prospecting lists to equipment maintenance.
-Three that we have found to be particularly impactful in the contracting world are the Project Supply, Project Initiation and Customer Quality Checklists.
+Three that we have found to be particularly helpful in the contracting world are the Project Supply, Project Initiation, and Customer Quality Checklists.

 Every project should have a Project Supply Checklist encompassing everything from equipment used on the job to the consumables.
 How many consumables have been forgotten at the shop (or never purchased in the first place) forcing the entire crew to sit idle while one person retrieves it?
 How many tools have been accidentally left on site never to be reclaimed?
 The cost of time associated with these errors can be in the tens of thousands of dollars, not to mention the actual equipment itself, ill-will of customers when their jobs have been held up, and general staff frustration associated with having to go back to get something or wait for others to do so.

 A Customer Quality Checklist can be a powerful tool in your relationship management arsenal and is the easiest one to implement (once the initiation checklist is in place).
 Instead of relying on the crew supervisor to report the job is complete, the checklist inserts another level of quality management – the customer.
-Ideally, the supervisor walks the job with the client to address any last minute concerns or overlooked items immediately.
+Ideally, the supervisor walks through the job with the client to address any last minute concerns or overlooked items immediately.
 The beauty of this process is it makes the crew accountable to the client, ensures client satisfaction, and reduces the likelihood of the crew being called away from the next job to handle a complaint from the previous one.

 The case for checklists in the contracting world is overwhelmingly clear.
 Companies that are already using them have found they can make more margin on each job and go in lower in competitive bids.
 So why doesn’t everyone use them?
 Discipline.
 The challenge is finding the time at the beginning of a job to save time and money at the end.
 Knowing what to do is one part of the equation.
 Getting people to do it is the other.
-Changing the attitudes, beliefs and actions of the employees in your organization is no easy task but it is a task worth the investment.
+Changing the attitudes, beliefs, and actions of the employees in your organization is no easy task but it is a task worth the investment.